 - An original photograph of one of Titanic’s lifeboats approaching the Carpathia during the rescue of survivors.

-Through community engagement, Titanic Foundation also have a small collection of documents and artefacts relating to the shipyard, including personal items from former Drawing Office employees which have been displayed in the heritage rooms and drawing offices of Titanic Hotel Belfast, or else in Titanic Foundation’s Out of Stores exhibition.
+Through community engagement, Titanic Foundation also have a small collection of documents and artefacts relating to the shipyard, including personal items and tools from former Drawing Office employees which have been displayed in the heritage rooms and drawing offices of Titanic Hotel Belfast, or else in Titanic Foundation’s Out of Stores exhibition.